Can I Cheat On the AIP?

 When Do You Want To Cheat?

-By when I don’t mean what day or date, but rather at what stage of the AIP are you currently in?
+By when, I don’t mean what day or date, but rather at what stage of the AIP you are currently in.

 Elimination Stage – If you’re in the elimination stage this is not the ideal time to be thinking about cheats.
 Yes, this is likely the hardest time that you’ll go through on your AIP journey, but it’s going to be worth it!
 Keep reminding yourself “WHY” you started in the first place and try to remember that nothing tastes as good as healthy feels.
 Cliché?
 Maybe a little, but it’s so very true.